thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 | Ensure an entire use case works as a developer expects          | End-to-end test  |
 | Ensure an entire use case works as a user expects               | Acceptance test  |

 The narrowest type of automated test is a **unit test**.
 A unit test refers to a test that verifies the functionality of one specific section of code, usually at the function or class level.
-Unit tests are particularly helpful during development because when one fails, you can isolate the failure to a specific area of in the program.
+Unit tests are particularly helpful during development because when one fails, you can isolate the failure to a specific area of the program.

 For example, imagine the `sum.js` project was changed to this.